 Emmanuel College’s food service partner, Bon Appetit, is planning to provide a variety of food options.
 While there will be a transition away from any buffet-style options such as salad bars, students will be able to select from served and pre-packaged hot and cold menu items.

 The dining staff has been trained on coronavirus-specific food safety protocols and all dining locations will be closed between meals to allow for cleaning and sanitization.
-Closures will be staggered so some dining options will always be available during service hours.

 This minimum meal plan requirement for all resident students is to reduce the need for students to come and go from campus and to ensure that the College is able to provide food to any student who may need to quarantine or isolate due to COVID-19.
 Meal plan options and prices may be found here.